floss1138/dbDotCad/README.md

 The adopted standard for this implementation is Source to Destination.
 Where a connection branches from one to  many, that branching point is the Source.
 On the end of the branch is the end point, Destination.
 The Destination may branch onwards, so for the next connection it's output can become the Source to the next Destination.
 A network switch connecting to several servers and workstations is the Source.
 A header tank feeding several irrigation channels is the Source.
-A distribution amplifier sending RF to several recievers is the Source.
+A distribution amplifier sending RF to several receivers is the Source.
 A microphone is the Source to the pre amp.
 The pre-amp output is the Source to a power amp.
 The power amp is the Source to the speaker.